nodejs/node/doc/api/deprecations.md

 Accessing several internal, undocumented properties of `net.Server` instances with inappropriate names has been deprecated.

-*Note*: As the original API was undocumented and not generally useful for non-internal code, no replacement API is provided.
+As the original API was undocumented and not generally useful for non-internal code, no replacement API is provided.

 <a id="DEP0074"></a>
 ### DEP0074: REPLServer.bufferedCommand